vandanal187/1/Arpeggiator.md

 ### Triggering Notes

 We can trigger the synth to start the attack portion of the note using `triggerAttack` -- this method takes a note and a time as arguments.
 To start the release portion of the note, call `triggerRelease`.
-Check out [this Wikipedia article](http://en.wikipedia.org/wiki/Synthesizer#ADSR_envelope) for more information about synthesizer envelopes.
+Read more about using envelopes [here](https://github.com/TONEnoTONE/Tone.js/wiki/Envelope).

 Let's trigger the note `"C4"` then trigger the release a quarter second later (all values are in seconds):